 Litigation is a risky and expensive endeavour.

 Over the past decade, litigation funding has become an increasingly enticing financial alternative for individuals, companies, and lawyers to transfer the costs and risks of litigation to a third party.
-In the eyes of many it has proven to facilitate access to justice by introducing a source of capital to use directly and exclusively for litigation.
+In the eyes of many it has proven to facilitate access to justice by offering an exclusive source of capital for the litigation space.

-- Myth 1: litigation funding is a fancy name for an ordinary loan.
+- Myth 1: litigation funding is a fancy name for a loan.

 - Myth 3: litigation funding encourages meritless cases.

-Fact: Providing plaintiffs with non-recourse funding is thought by some to encourage the number of frivolous cases introduced in the court system.
+Fact: Providing plaintiffs with non-recourse capital is thought to encourage the number of frivolous cases introduced in court systems.
 This is far from true.
-At Deminor we seek to invest in claims that have a high probability of success.
-To be able to devote time and resources to a successful claim requires us to conduct a thorough and detailed due diligence process on the merits of each claim.
-As much as a wall street wizard would not purchase a shell share; a reputable funder cannot fund a meritless case.
+At Deminor, our main target is to invest in meritorious claims that have a high probability of success.
+To be able to devote time and resources to a successful claim, we need to conduct a thorough and detailed due diligence process on the merits of each claim.
+As much as a wall street wizard would not purchase worthless stock, a reputable funder will not fund a meritless case.
 If the plaintiff loses, the funder does too (as well as his money).

 - Myth 4: litigation funding is only for plaintiffs with limited resources.

-Fact: Successful companies can profit from legal finance as much as individuals with limited resources.
-Litigation funding allows successful businesses to continue to invest their money in their productive economic activities, and to get rid of the downsides and uncertainty associated with litigation from their P&L, while keeping a significant portion of any potential recovery.
+Fact: Successful companies and individuals can profit from litigation finance as much as plaintiffs with limited resources.
+Our litigation funding proposal allows successful businesses to continue to invest their money in their productive economic activities, and to get rid of the downsides and uncertainty associated with litigation, while preserving the lion’s share of any potential recovery.

 - Myth 5: litigation funders take decision-making powers away from plaintiffs and legal advisors.

-Fact: At Deminor, we offer plaintiffs and lawyers several options regarding the extent of our involvement in a case in accordance with applicable legislation.
-If desired, Deminor can take a lead role in the litigation or it may also defer the key decision making to the plaintiff (acting as a passive investor), to the extent permitted by law.
+Fact: At Deminor, we propose plaintiffs and lawyers’ various alternatives regarding the extent of our involvement in a case in accordance with applicable legislation.
+If desired, Deminor can take an active role in the conduct of the litigation or it may also defer decision making to the plaintiff (then acting as a passive investor), to the extent permitted by law.
 We are convinced that a successful case is founded on the alignment of interests between funder, advisor, and plaintiff, which is why we always propose tailor-made solutions.
 If the case is successful, everyone wins.

 - Myth 6: litigation funding is limited to the provision of legal expenses.

-Fact: Legal finance can be deployed in the benefit of a company or individual in a multitude of forms.
-The specific necessities of each plaintiff or the industry concerned will determine the different funding solutions that are available.
+Fact: Litigation finance can be deployed in the benefit of a company or an individual in a multitude of forms.
+The necessities of each plaintiff or the specific industry concerned will determine the different funding solutions that are available.
 We act in the interest of our clients and strive to provide ad-hoc solutions to every plaintiff that we assist.

 Written on January 28, 2020 by